-The Max Planck Institute for European Legal History publishes both its own research results and those connected with the work at the Institute.
+The Max Planck Institute for Legal History and Legal Theory publishes both its own research results and those connected with the work at the Institute.
 One of the tasks of the editorial department is to disseminate and increase the visibility of these results through a variety of publication channels, including established and more recently established book series, journals and a Research Paper Series.
 While much of the scholarly output is still published in printed form, its availability online and in Open Access continues to grow.

 The eight-member editorial team is thus engaged in a broad scope of activities, ranging from advising potential authors and cooperating with publishers to producing the Institute's own publications in various languages.
 The editorial staff is responsible for publication management, the procedures for peer review, typesetting, editing and proofreading of the manuscripts before they go to press.